-Ex parte settlement letters, proposed case management plans, or letters otherwise containing sensitive or confidential information should be emailed to Chambers as a .pdf (not .pdf/A) attachment to Netburn NYSDChambers@nysd.uscourts.gov.
+Ex parte settlement letters, proposed case management plans, or letters otherwise containing sensitive or confidential information should be emailed to Chambers as a .pdf (not .pdf/A) attachment to the address provided on the scheduling order.
 E-mails shall state in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
 Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the attached letter.
 Confidential information should be clearly indicated as such.